hdShang/arxiv-daily/docs/cs-RO/2025-08-15/papers/250811485v2-i2nav-robot-a-large-scale-indoor-outdoor-robot-dataset-for-multi-sen.md

 ---
 layout: default
-title: i2Nav-Robot: A Large-Scale Indoor-Outdoor Robot Dataset for Multi-Sensor Fusion Navigation and Mapping
+title: "i2Nav-Robot: A Large-Scale Indoor-Outdoor Robot Dataset for Multi-Sensor Fusion Navigation and Mapping"
 ---

 # i2Nav-Robot: A Large-Scale Indoor-Outdoor Robot Dataset for Multi-Sensor Fusion Navigation and Mapping